ArmantG/seesharp-theme/README.md

 went with what I liked, what kept my eyes engaged and what made what I was doing look more interesting than it really was...

+Updated Javascript syntax as well...Hopefully it's not too much of a mess.

 Any feedback would be greatly appreciated, good or bad, changes, anything.

 Note: